tweag/python-monorepo-example/content/blog/2019-09-25-bazel-ghc-persistent-worker-internship.md

 ### Chasing Incremental Builds

-Fast, correct incremental builds are such a fundamental Bazel goal they're the first thing mentioned in [_Why Bazel?_](bazel-build) at the top of Bazel's homepage.
+Fast, correct incremental builds are such a fundamental Bazel goal they're the first thing mentioned in [_Why Bazel?_][bazel-build] at the top of Bazel's homepage.
 To fulfill this promise, though, Bazel needs sufficient knowledge about dependencies between the build artifacts.
 Let's get back to our example to explain this better.

 [bazel-build]: https://bazel.build/